iVis-at-Bilkent/sbgnviz.js/README.md

       compoundPadding: function () {
         return 10;
       },
+      improveFlow: function () {
+        return true;
+    },
+    // Whether to adjust node label font size automatically.
+    // If this option return false do not adjust label sizes according to node height uses node.data('font-size')
+    // instead of doing it.
+    adjustNodeLabelFontSizeAutomatically: function() {
+      return true;
+    },
+    // extra padding for compartment and complexes
+    extraCompartmentPadding: 10,
+    extraComplexPadding: 10,
+    // Wether to display the complex's labels, like compartments.
+    // Will also increase the paddings by extraCompoundPadding to make room for the name.
+    showComplexName: false,
     // The selector of the component containing the sbgn network
     networkContainerSelector: '#sbgn-network-container',
     // Whether the actions are undoable, requires cytoscape-undo-redo extension
     undoable: true
     };
 ```